finno41/MeltEx-project/README.md

 - Sort listings by clicking a column
 - View listings that belong to them
 - Add a listing
+- Upload multiple listings by downloading an excel template and uploading it
 - Edit/ Delete a listing that belongs to them

 ## How do I view the website?